deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/melodl4j/README.md

 7. Make an interactive app that lets you "prime" the neural network with a melody -- via a real or virtual (piano) keyboard -- similar to <tt>generationInitialization</tt> in <tt>GravesLSTMCharModellingExample</tt>.
 8. Enhance the MIDI parser and make a DataVec reader.
 9. Add "Attention" as in [Generating Long-Term Structure in Songs and Stories](https://magenta.tensorflow.org/2016/07/15/lookback-rnn-attention-rnn/).
-10. In the 3d visualization, allow users to pause learning, click on nodes, and drill down about details, such as weights, biases, and activations.
-11. Allow users to checkpoint network state, back up to a previous state, adjust parameters, and continue.

 * * *